Pharm & NS

 It is imperative that all users of COBRE Core services and/or equipment, including radiotelemetry, EchoMRI, DEXA-IR, metabolism chambers, pathology services, MS or bioplex analytical services and the statistical analysis that Dr. Richard Charnigo provides, must cite the COBRE NIH grant using this language as an example:

-"This project was supported by a grant from the National Institute of General Medical Sciences (8 P20 GM103527-05) of the National Institutes of Health.”
+"Research reported in this [publication, release] was supported by an Institutional Development Award (IDeA) from the National Institute of General Medical Sciences of the National Institutes of Health under grant number P20 GM103527-06.”

 Before utilizing research equipment on the fifth floor of the CT Wethington Building, please review this overview on the use and handling of equipment .